arangodb-managed/terraform-provider-oasis/examples/certificate/README.md

 # Example: Certificate

-This example shows how to use the Terraform Oasis provider to create a Certificate a project in Oasis.
+This example shows how to use the Terraform Oasis provider to create a Certificate for a specific project within Oasis.

 ## Prerequsites